incognitochain/incognito-chain-wallet-client-2/src/components/core/README.md

-Add new core component to /src/common/components instead of this
+Add new core component to /src/common/components instead of this directory